rails-api/active_model_serializers/docs/integrations/ember-and-json-api.md

 ## Including Nested Resources

-Ember-data can request related records by using `include`.
-To tell it to make that request, use the form below when requesting records.
+Ember Data can request related records by using `include`.
+Below are some examples of how to make Ember Data request the inclusion of related records.
 For more on `include` usage, see: [The JSON API include examples](./../general/adapters.md#JSON-API)

 ```javascript
 store.findRecord('post', postId, { include: 'comments' } );